Altensteig

-Altensteig (/de/; Swabian: Aldaschdaeg) is a town in the district of Calw, in Baden-Württemberg, Germany.
+Altensteig (/de/; Swabian: Aldaschdaeg) is a town in the Calw district of German state of Baden-Württemberg.

 History

 Altensteig was most likely given town rights by the Counts of Hohenberg around the middle of the 14th century.
 In 1398, the town became a possession of the Margraviate of Baden and then of the Duchy of Württemberg in 1603.
 Altensteig was made the seat of its own district, which was reorganized in 1808 as Oberamt Altensteig, which was dissolved two years later and resulted in Altensteig being assigned to Oberamt Nagold.
-That district, too, was dissolved in 1938 and Altensteig was assigned to the newly-organized Landkreis Calw.
+That district, too, was dissolved in 1938 and Altensteig was assigned to the newly-organized Calw district.

 Geography

-The city (Stadt) of Simmersfeld is located at the south-western edge of the district of Calw, in the German state of Baden-Württemberg.
+The city (Stadt) of Simmersfeld is located at the south-western edge of the district of Calw.
 It lies along the border with the district of Freudenstadt to the south and west.
 Altensteig's municipal area is located mostly in the Black Forest, though a portion of its eastern mass lies in the Upper Gäu.
 Elevation above sea level in the municipal area ranges from a high of 747 m Normalnull (NN) to a low of 421 m NN.

 Portions of the Federally protected Egenhäuser Kapf at Bömbachtal, Köllbach valley, and Schmalzmisse nature reserves are located in Altensteig's municipal area.